RobertBurrellDonkin/library-management-system/README.md

 * If we want to be able to apply business logic around borrowing, we'll need to stop the internal representation escaping.
 So we'll need to switch a record and an internal representation.
 * Before pushing on to create a cache, let's extract an interface.
+* Maintain even a simple cache of limited size imposes costs, especially when concurrency is considered.
+The most reasonable assumption is that books will be added and remove, borrowed and returned relatively infrequently, and that findByISBN is quick.
+We'll cache search results in a map and invalidate.
+Provided that we synchronize, we can build a simple LRU cache based on LinkedHashMap.
+ * Let's separate concerns around invalidation logic from the actual cache by using an interface.
+ * This is going to be tricky, since we need to invalidate based on isbn but we search on author.
+ *
+* A front side cache for searches is an interesting problem but on reading more carefully, we're asked for frequently accessed books.
+  * Let's accept that searches will be slow but that's an interest problem.
+Let's assume that it's just findByISbn that should be cached.
+This simplifies the logic.
+  * We could perhaps add books returned by search but that seems like adding complexity without compelling reason.